danicc097/pyside-settings-manager/README.md

 ## Checking for Unsaved Changes

-The `has_unsaved_changes()` method allows you to check if the current UI state, for all *managed* widgets, differs from a saved state.
+The `has_unsaved_changes()` method allows you to check if the current UI state for all *managed* (not skipped, has property, has handler) widgets differs from a saved state.

 ```python
 # Check against the default settings file used by the manager